 Disputes with your developer

-If you are having problems with your developer, you should contact them about your concerns and try to reach a mutual solution.
+If you are having problems with your developer, you should contact them.
+Talk to them about your concerns and try to reach a mutual solution.
 It is important to have problems and any agreement to problems documented in writing.

 If the developer is not following the rules under the Condominium Property Act and its regulations, you may want to contact Service Alberta’s Consumer Investigations Unit.
 Service Alberta is the government agency responsible for investigating developer offences under the Condominium Property Act and its regulations.